ordina-jworks/ordina-jworks.github.io/_posts/2017-10-02-Testing-angular-with-karma.md

 The instance of the component that is returned can then be used for testing.
 Accessing the view is also possible.

-Now, although I said there are multiple ways to unit test an Angular app, there's actually only one correct way, calling the constructor.
+Now, although I said there are multiple ways to unit test an Angular app, there's actually only one correct way: calling the constructor.
 Since TestBed loads the view as well as any components, directives... used in the view, you're actually also testing how the class integrates with them.
 In other words, you're entering the domain of integration testing, which is also important, but I'm not going into detail about that.